 At thirty-eight ounces (dry), the Camp Guard 10 is lighter than the Ruger SR1911 10mm Auto at 40.4 ounces, but I cannot tell a pronounced difference in felt recoil when shooting the same ammunition out of both pistols.
 Felt recoil is sharp and to the point, but highly manageable when using a good firm grip.

-I will definitely say that I prefer the night sights over the target sights of the Ruger SR1911.
+I will definitely say that I prefer the night sights of the Kimber Camp Guard 10 over the target sights of the Ruger SR1911.
 The night sights are easy to pick up even with my older eyes.
 Not so much with the target sights of the Ruger SR1911.

 With the intent of carrying the Kimber Camp Guard 10, and although shooting at 7 yards for function and accuracy was sufficient for me to believe that the Kimber Camp Guard 10 excels in both areas, I wanted to run my “Hallway Drill” that is a combination of a “Mozambique Drill” run two-handed and one-handed (strong and weak) shooting with a reload; however, due to the number of FTFs, the “Hallway Drill” had to be put off.
 I have, for your reading enjoyment, included the “Hallway Drill” below in case you are interested.